meilisearch/meilisearch-swift/README.md

 ## 🎬 Getting Started

-To do a simply search using the client, you can create a Swift script like this:
+To do a simple search using the client, you can create a Swift script like this:

 #### Add documents <!-- omit in toc -->